MLA Style: Citing Sections of Books

 - Sometimes, an Introduction is paginated in Roman Numerals.
 If so, use the Roman Numerals to indicate the page range of the Introduction, as is done here.

 Author's Name: Last Name First.
 "Short Work (Poem) Title."
-Title of Course pack, edited by Editor's Name, Department, Publisher, Year of Publication, p.
+Title of Course pack, compiled by Compiler's Name and/or Department, Publisher (if available), Year of Publication, p.
 Page or pp. Page Range.
+Location (institution name).

 Rossetti, Christina.
 "Goblin Market."
-English 1000: Introduction to English Literature, Trent University Department of English Literature, Canadian Scholar's Press, 2009, pp. 52-57.
+English 1000: Introduction to English Literature, compiled by Department of English Literature, Canadian Scholar's Press, 2009, pp. 52-57, Trent University.

 - The author's name is followed by the title of the work in the course pack, in this example, a poem, followed by the title of the course pack.